ZmBIZI Launches its Flagship Z2 Smartphone, the First Phone that Pays You Back for Everyday Use

 Oct 14, 2021, 09:00 ET

 LOS ANGELES, Oct.
-14, 2021 /PRNewswire/ -- ZmBIZI (zam-bee-zee), the minority-owned technology company unifying mobile hardware, social purpose, and cutting-edge fintech, today announces the launch of its first flagship smartphone, the Z2.
+14, 2021 /PRNewswire-HISPANIC PR WIRE/ -- ZmBIZI (zam-bee-zee), the minority-owned technology company unifying mobile hardware, social purpose, and cutting-edge fintech, today announces the launch of its first flagship smartphone, the Z2.
 In an era of smartphones that look alike and share a common feature set, the Z2 stands apart.

 ZmBIZI is the "phone that pays you."
 Users can now earn an average of $10 per month in cash rewards for the searching, sharing and shopping they do in the ZmBIZI app ecosystem.
 Every Z2 phone comes with its own free Visa Debit Card, ensuring the user can redeem and spend their rewards anywhere that accepts Visa.
 In addition, the ZmBIZI Z2 is also a smart point-of-sale terminal; for the first time, approved U.S. small businesses can now accept contactless payments directly on their ZmBIZI smartphone1.